-PPPoE: Choose this option if your Internet connection requires a PPPoE username and password to get online.
+PPPoE: Choose this option if your Internet connection requires a PPPoE username and password to access the internet.
 Most DSL modems use this type of connection.

-PPTP: Choose this option if your Internet connection requires a PPTP username and password to get online.
+PPTP: Choose this option if your Internet connection requires a PPTP username and password to access the internet.

-L2TP: Choose this option if your Internet connection requires an L2TP username and password to get online.
+L2TP: Choose this option if your Internet connection requires an L2TP username and password to access the internet.

-Static IP Address: Choose this option if your Internet Setup Provider provided you with IP Address information that has to be manually configured.
+Static IP Address: Choose this option if your Internet Service Provider provided you with IP Address information that has to be manually configured.